josh384331/FRIEND/README.md

 ## How it Works

 The code is organized into a module called `dataset_mod`, which defines a type called `dataset`.
 The `dataset` type represents a dataset with a table of values and provides various operations such as initialization, sorting, printing, and interpolation.
-The main purpose of the code is to linearly interpolate multiple(currently 1) dependent variable over many independent variables.
+The main purpose of the code is to linearly interpolate multiple dependent variable over many independent variables.
 It accomplishes this by recursivly calling the dataset_interp function until the code has calculated the weights for each independent variable, then solves the weighted average for all of the interpolations.

 ### Initialization